arunangshunayak/intuitivetask/AWS/README.md

-As per the best practice, We can have create the private subnet rather than public.
+As per the best practice, We could have create the private subnet rather than public.

 However, as per the screenshot there was only one subnet.
 I have created the public subnet so that I can connect with the server.